Blog

 • Insulation: Check the condition of your insulation, adding it if necessary in areas where the material is inadequate or has settled.
 Insulate ducts for energy efficiency and pipes to prevent freezing.

-• Energy audit: Get a professional to inspect your home for areas where energy-efficiency could be improved.
+• Energy Audit: Get a professional to inspect your home for areas where energy efficiency could be improved.
 A trained energy auditor locates air leaks and other problems using specialized equipment.
-You’ll get a prioritized list of energy-efficiency repairs and upgrades.
+You’ll get a prioritized list of energy-efficient repairs and upgrades.
 Your HVAC contractor will be able to handle many of the repairs as well.

-• Air filters: Replace your furnace filter before winter begins and change monthly during heavy use.
-This is one of the fall and winter energy-saving tips that protects HVAC equipment and helps improve indoor air quality.
+• Air Filters: Replace your furnace filter before winter begins and change monthly during heavy use.
+This is one of the fall and winter energy-saving tips that protect HVAC equipment and helps improve indoor air quality.

 Fireplace